Helping Kids and Families Build Connection and Resilience

 Hi, I’m Karie Glide, LMSW, RPT.

 I’ve worked as a social worker for more than 10 years, supporting children, teens, and families through life transitions, mental health struggles, and moments of feeling stuck.
 Early in my career, I practiced cognitive behavioral approaches, but I was drawn to the unique insight and healing I witnessed in play therapy.
-Since then, I’ve become a Registered Play Therapist, certified in both Child-Centered Play Therapy and TraumaPlay Therapy, with additional training in Adlerian Play Therapy and Trust-Based Relational Intervention.
+Since then, I’ve become a Registered Play Therapist, certified in both Child-Centered Play Therapy, Adlerian Play Therapy and TraumaPlay Therapy, with additional training in EMDR and Trust-Based Relational Intervention.

 I believe therapy should feel approachable, not intimidating.
 My goal is always to create a safe space where children can express themselves, parents feel included in the process, and families can grow stronger together.